unsign3d/android-fluxify/README.md

 State of work
 -------------

-Not yet documented or usable, if you want to start feel free to look at the example app
+Not yet documented or usable (we have a tutorial in our repo), if you want to start feel free to look at the example app